 ESMA's Validation Rules define Table 2, field 3, Event Date, as the "date on which the reportable event...took place".
 The RTS on transaction reporting defines the Event Date as "the date for which the information contained in the report is provided" in the case of collateral updates (Table 2, field 98, Action Type = COLU), re-use updates (Table 4, field 18, Action Type = REUU) and margin updates (Table 3, field 20, Action Type = MARU).

-Note that reports are required to be sent in chronological order according the Event Date, although ESMA recognize that late reports or back-dated corrections will break the chronological order (ESMA's Guidelines of January 2020, p.21, para.82).
+Note that reports Reports are required to be sent in chronological order according the Event Date although ESMA recognize that late reports or back.